badrelmers/mm/README.md

 ```

 # note:
-it works fine but need some cleaning.
+it works fine but need some cleaning. for example comments are a mix of spanish english :0